Photonic Chip Pilot Line: InP chip fabrication at 6-inch wafer scale

 A strategic asset for Europe

 Photonic chips — also known as Photonic Integrated Circuits — are tiny circuits that use light instead of electricity to transmit data.
-This makes them faster, more energy-efficient, and ideal for powering the technologies of tomorrow.
+This makes them faster, more energy efficient, and ideal for powering the technologies of tomorrow.
 From AI and quantum computing to 6G networks and advanced medical diagnostics, photonic chips are at the heart of innovation.
 Their ability to handle massive amounts of data at high speed with minimal energy use makes them perfect for smart sensors, autonomous systems, secure communications, and high-performance computing.

 Photonic chips aren’t just a promising technology — they’re a strategic asset.
 They play a key role in enabling Europe’s leadership in key enabling technologies like AI, quantum, and secure communications.
 Integrated photonics is one of the priority key enabling technologies within Dutch National Technology Strategy.
 By developing this pilot line, the Netherlands strengthens its position as a European hub for photonic innovation and manufacturing.
-It also helps reduce Europe’s reliance on global supply chains, which have proven vulnerable in recent years due to geopolitical tensions and disruptions.
+It also helps reduce Europe’s reliance on global supply chains, which have proven vulnerable to recent geopolitical tensions and disruptions.
 This initiative supports both technological sovereignty and economic resilience.

 Co-funded by